shuixin222/zqzhang.github.io/_posts/2016-02-18-testing-battery-status-api.md

 The [RFC2119](https://tools.ietf.org/html/rfc2119) key word `must` defines an absolute requirement of the specification, while `must not` defines an absolute prohibition of the specification.
-Test suite shall has test cases cover all statements in normative sections of the specification with one of the two key words.
+Test suite shall have test cases cover all statements in normative sections of the specification with one of the two key words.